Policy documents and guidelines

 Framework for governance

-The purpose of the Group’s funding and liquidity management is to ensure that Handelsbanken is able to meet its payment commitments in the short and long term.
+Financial risks shall only occur as a natural part of customer business, in connection with Handelsbanken’s funding and liquidity management, and in its role as a market maker.
+The purpose of the Group’s funding and liquidity management is to ensure that Handelsbanken is able to meet its payment obligations in the short and long term.
 The Group’s funding must be well diversified in terms of markets, currencies and maturities.
-During stressed market conditions, Handelsbanken must have an adequate liquidity reserve to be able to continue its operations for predetermined periods of time, without new funding in the financial markets.
+Handelsbanken must have an adequate liquidity reserve to be able to continue its operations for predetermined periods of time, without new funding in the financial markets.
+This requirement must also be fulfilled in times of financial strain.

 The purpose of the capital policy is to ensure that the Group’s supply of capital is satisfactory.
 The Group must at all times be well capitalised in relation to risk, and fulfil the goals established by the Board and the capital adequacy requirements established by supervisory authorities, even in situations of financial stress.
 Handelsbanken’s capital situation must also justify a continued high rating from the most important rating agencies.